 - Courses that require breakout or discussion rooms should be scheduled throughout the hours of the day as well as the days of the week to facilitate student scheduling.
 All courses requiring breakout or discussion rooms must be shown in Banner with two meeting times—the first should be the common lecture time and the second should be the breakout or discussion.

 - Faculty assignments must be made during round one of schedule building for the Registrar to accommodate faculty preferences or back-to-back scheduling.
 All instructor assignments, changes, and deletions in Banner are the responsibility of the academic units.

-- Multiple courses that meet together (e.g. ADA/SWRK/HOL or one department such as DANC) that are scheduled in the same room at the same times and days must be approved by the college dean and the provost.
+- Multiple courses that meet together (e.g. ADA/SWRK/HOL or one department such as DANC) that are scheduled in the same room at the same times and days must be approved by the college dean.